guilhermemoraes1/commands/all.md

 - `less`: View text files page by page with navigation features.
 - `ls`: List the files and directories in the current directory (folder).
 - `lsblk`: Used for list devices that can read from or write to by blocks of data.
 - `lscpu`: Display information about the CPU and its capabilities.
+- `lshw`: used to display detailed information about the hardware components and configuration of a computer system.
 - `lsmod`: List the currently loaded [kernel modules](https://github.com/guilhermemoraes1/commands/blob/main/lpic.md#kernel-modules) on the system.
 - `lspci`: List all the [PCI devices](https://github.com/guilhermemoraes1/commands/blob/main/lpic.md#pci) connected to the computer's PCI bus.
 - `lsusb`: List all the USB  devices connected to the computer.